sjiaire/cr-site-natacha/content/rental_houses/kacyiru-townhouse.md

 Stay in this cosy semi-detached 3-bedroom furnished house located in a residential estate of Kacyiru nearby MINAGRI.
 Kacyiru is a central neighborhood with several schools, shops and restaurants with easy access to the city center.

 This lovely 2-storey residence is bright and airy.
 On the ground floor, it has a welcoming lounge, an equipped kitchen with a large storage room and a toilet.
 Upstairs, there are 3 pretty bedrooms and a wide bathroom with bathtub and washer.
+In addition, high-speed internet and security and gardening services are available!

 Outdoor, there is a flowery garden, parking space and staff quarters.